The Daily Dog

 6. Slug Bait

 Slug bait is commonly used to kill slugs and snails.
 These products contain toxic pellets that attract these animals and kill them.
-When ingested by dogs, slug bait can cause diarrhea, difficulty breathing, muscle tremors, and behavioral changes (such as anxiety)
+When ingested by dogs, slug bait can cause diarrhea, difficulty breathing, muscle tremors, and behavioral changes (like anxiety), and can kill a dog.

 7. Mosquito Repellent